 Sarah Scott Chang, Director

 Sarah became Director in 2018 after serving as Associate Director for almost two years.
 Prior to Yale, Sarah worked at Washington University in St. Louis and Duke University.
 Sarah has a B.S. from University of Missouri St. Louis and a J.D. from University of North Carolina School of Law at Chapel Hill.
 She grew up in rural Missouri and identified as a first-generation and low-income student.
-When Sarah’s not working with students, you can find her hiking Connecticut trails with her family and shaggy Old English Sheepdog, Coco.
+Sarah is a Fellow at Jonathan Edwards College.
+When Sarah’s not working with students, you can find her hiking Connecticut trails with her family and two Old English Sheepdogs, Coco and Otis.

 Erin Braselmann, Associate Director